Henkjan1110/intro-programming-website/data/week1/5-variables.md

 </programming-exercise>

 Variable names are unique in Java, and therefore no two variables can have the same name.
-A variable is created when it is declard for the first time.
+A variable is created when it is declared for the first time.
 If you try to declare a variable with the same name a second time, your compiler will give an error.
 The following program would thus lead to an error, as the variable pi is declared twice:

 ```java
 public class Example {